 Funding Source Repayment Obligation Additional Information Federal Pell Grant Grant does not have to be repaid Available to most undergraduates (students who haven't completed the requirements for a BA or received a BA or BS).
 Eligible students will receive the amount they qualify for.
 Federal Supplemental Educational Opportunity Grant Grant does not have to be repaid For undergraduates (students who haven't completed the requirements for a BA or received a BA or BS) with exceptional financial need.
 Federal Work Study Money earned while attending school; does not have to be repaid For undergraduate (students who haven't completed the requirements for a BA or received a BA or BS) students.
 Subsidized Stafford Direct Loan Loan must be repaid U.S. Department of Education pays interest while borrower is in school.
 Unsubsidized Stafford Direct Loan Loan must be repaid Interest begins to accrue while borrower is in school.
-State Cal Grant A Grant does not have to be repaid High school senior with 3.00 GPA meets the basic requirements.
-Apply by March 2, 2020 for consideration in 2020-2021 or September 2 (California Community College deadline).
-State Cal Grant B Grant does not have to be repaid High school senior with 3.00 GPA meets the basic requirements.
-Apply by March 2, 2020 for consideration in 2020-2021 or September 2 (California Community College deadline).
-State Cal Grant C Grant does not have to be repaid High school senior with 3.00 GPA meets the basic requirements.
-Apply by March 2, 2020 for consideration in 2020-2021 or September 2 (California Community College deadline).
+State Cal Grant A Grant does not have to be repaid Apply by March 2, 2021 for consideration in 2021-2022 or September 2 (California Community College deadline).
+State Cal Grant B Grant does not have to be repaid Apply by March 2, 2021 for consideration in 2021-2022 or September 2 (California Community College deadline).
+State Cal Grant C Grant does not have to be repaid Apply by March 2, 2021 for consideration in 2021-2022 or September 2 (California Community College deadline).
 California College Promise Grant (CCPG) Fee does not have to be repaid Must meet eligibility requirements and be able to provide documentation.
 California Chafee Grant (For current and former foster youth) Grant does not have to be repaid Must meet eligibility requirements and be able to provide documentation.
 EOPS (Extended Opportunity Programs and Services) Grant does not have to be repaid Must meet eligibility requirements and be able to provide documentation.
 Please visit the EOPS office located in SSV230.
 CARE Grant does not have to be repaid Must meet eligibility requirements and be able to provide documentation.
 Please visit the CARE office located in SSV230.
 STAR Grant does not have to be repaid Must meet eligibility requirements and be able to provide documentation.
 Please visit the STAR office located in SSV208.
-Student Success Completion Grant Starting with the Fall 2018 semester students may be eligible for a Student Success Completion Grant (SSCG) if they: 1.
+Student Success Completion Grant Students may be eligible for a Student Success Completion Grant (SSCG) if they: 1.
 Are attending full time 2.
 Are receiving a Cal Grant B or C 3.
 Are in making Satisfactory Academic Progress (SAP) 4.
-Are California Residents A student enrolled in 12 to 14.99 units may be eligible for \$649 per semester A student enrolled in 15+ units may be eligible for \$2000 per semester
+Are California Residents or AB540 A student enrolled in 12 to 14.99 units may be eligible for \$649 per semester A student enrolled in 15+ units may be eligible for \$2000 per semester

-\ See Pell Repayment
+^{} See Pell Repayment